3d-web-applications/playbot-animation/README.md

 You might note, that I list all private variables above the functions, instead of only declaring them inside functions when they are required.
 I accept the small overhead in return for a better readability.
 When using JSDoc, it becomess even more important.

 ### Footnotes
+1. Be careful when using the destructuring assignment inside functions from a script.
+This can also introduce new errors.
+A common mistake is to pick functions from that script.
+This will end in losing the binding.
-1. After renaming and uploading scripts, don't forget to hit the 'Parse' button in the PlayCanvas Editor!
+2. After renaming and uploading scripts, don't forget to hit the 'Parse' button in the PlayCanvas Editor!